jturn08/open-home-network/README.md

 - Wired networks: Managed wired ethernet network switch connected to Wi-Fi router and client devices (PCs)

 ### Advanced setup: Wi-Fi and wired network with advanced networking
-The Advanced setup uses Deluxe setup and uses has more powerful dedicated hardware for advanced routing & firewall functionality, and is for a home with multiple client devices connecting wirelessly and with wired ethernet network, and requires Cat5e or better wired ethernet network cabling.
+The Advanced setup uses thhe Deluxe setup as a base and uses has more powerful dedicated hardware for faster speeds, advanced routing & firewall functionality, and is for a home with multiple client devices connecting wirelessly and with wired ethernet network, and requires Cat5e or better wired ethernet network cabling.

 Functionality
+- 500+ Mbps internet connection
 - Multiple Wi-Fi access points connected with wired ethernet network
 - Multiple segmented networks for improved security with advanced rules
 - VPN remote access